Meeco/js-sdk/packages/cli/README.md

 You can fetch the shared item as the second user with `meeco shares:list -a .user_2.yaml` / `meeco shares:get -a .user_2.yaml <share_id>`

+## 5. Review Client Task Queue - A ClientTask represents a task the client is supposed to perform

+1. Ensure users are connected and Item has already been shared between users
+2. Now update an Item Shared with user with new value, this will create a new ClientTask task in ClientTaskQueue.

+3. You can retrive all TODO tasks with `meeco client-task-queue:list`.
+4. You can also retrive different taks are in different state. e.g. Todo, InProgress, Done, Failed by providing STATE input. e.g `meeco client-task-queue:list InProgress`

 <!-- commands -->

+- [`meeco client-task-queue:list [STATE]`](#meeco-client-task-queuelist-state)
 - [`meeco connections:create`](#meeco-connectionscreate)
 - [`meeco connections:create-config`](#meeco-connectionscreate-config)
 - [`meeco connections:list`](#meeco-connectionslist)